 Also, double check the "Total texts."
 This is what will be counted towards your monthly total usage.

 Once you're happy with your message just click Send/Schedule to initiate your group message.

 All users can send group messages, but only Managers and Administrators can create or edit group contacts.

 For compliance, an opt out message automatically sends the first time you text a new contact.
 For more details, view our SMS 101 page.

 If at anytime you want to send another message to the same collection of contacts you previously sent a group message to, follow these steps.

-- Go to your Group Queue.
+- Go to Group Messages.

 - Add or remove any additional contacts or groups.